-On the trip to Komodo and Rinca Island we discovered Tempe – fermented soy bean, which while sounding vile when marinated in a spicy sauce is damned good.
-This stop would show us how it’s made, and then we’d taste the results.
+On the trip to Komodo and Rinca Island, we discovered Tempe – fermented soy bean, which while sounding vile when marinated in a spicy sauce is damned good. (read more about it in our guide to Indonesian food here) This stop would show us how it’s made, and then we’d taste the results.

 The soy beans used here in Jogja in this little “factory” on the side of a tiny lane on the outskirts of the city are imported from the USA, as they’re much better quality than those grown locally.